 The result of the query provided a total of 3512 declination records.
-To check the initial quality of these data, we have made a comparison of them with the data provided by the geomagnetic model gufm1 using the coordinates of the points and the dates of their records, extracted from the database.
+To check the initial quality of these data, we conducted a comparison of them with the data provided by the geomagnetic model gufm1 using the coordinates of the points and the dates of their records, extracted from the database.
 The results, in terms of declination residuals, are shown in Fig. 10.
-The residuals follow a normal distribution, centre in 0.05° and standard deviation of 1.68°.
-This was expected since the major part of these data were used in the construction of the gufm1 model.
-Therefore, we have considered that these data are suitable to be used in this study.
+The residuals follow a normal distribution, with a centre in 0.05° and a standard deviation of 1.68°.
+This was expected since the major parts of these data were used in the construction of the gufm1 model.
+Therefore, we have considered it to be that these data are suitable to be used in this study.